dgelody/covarianceShrinkage/README.md

 **Parameters:**

-- `X` - matrix of `n` by `t` observations.
+- `X` - matrix of `n` random variables by `t` observations.
 The data used to create the covariance matrix.
 Should be differenced if the covariance matrix is the covariance of the differences.
 - `S` - `n` by `n` covariance matrix.
 If nil, `S` will be the sample covariance matrix

 **Returns:**